rilstrats/vagrant-libvirt/README.md

 Inside the vagrantfile, change the `config.vm.box` to your desired vagrant box from https://app.vagrantup.com/boxes/search.
 If desired, change the RAM, CPU, and VRAM allocations as well.

-You should now be ready to `vagrant up`!.
+You should now be ready to `vagrant up`.
 To acccess the GUI use Virt Manager.
 Standard vagrant username/password is `vagrant`/`vagrant`.